-Promoting British Values in Schools is a complex challenge.
-This article looks at Toop Studio’s wall graphic solution for Denbigh High School.
+Promoting British Values in Schools is a challenge.
+This article looks at Toop Studio’s wall graphic solution for Denbigh High School in Luton.

-As of 2014, Ofsted has made it a requirement that every school must show evidence that it is promoting British Values through their curriculum and SMSC (spiritual, moral, social and cultural development).
+As of 2014, Ofsted has made it a requirement that every school must show evidence that it is promoting British Values through its curriculum.
 So what are these values?
 According to Ofsted, ‘fundamental British values’ comprise of: